spyder-ide/spyder-docs/doc/submit-a-report.rst

    .. note::

-      *If you are reporting a specific behavior* rather than an error, or the message does not fully explain what occurs, please *describe in detail what actually happened, and what you expected Spyder to do*.
+      If you are reporting a specific behavior rather than an error, or the message does not fully explain what occurs, please describe in detail what actually happened, and what you expected Spyder to do.

 * A **detailed, step by step description of exactly what you did** leading up to the error occurring, complete with sample code that triggers it, if applicable.